-- Relieves skin irritation due to minor rashes or eczema, apply chamomile lotion to the affected area.
+- To relieve skin irritation due to minor rashes or eczema, apply chamomile lotion to the affected area.

 - To relieve headache discomfort, apply chamomile oil to your temples.

-- Soothes minor burns, bruises, and bug bites, apply chamomile oil to the affected area.
+- Soothe minor burns, bruises, and bug bites; apply chamomile oil to the affected area.